LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Esp32/RGB and ExLevel Selector/Readme.md

 ## What the program does

-In this program example four device properties are added: a RGBSelector, an OptionSelector, an ExtendedLevelSelector and a Switch.
+In this example four device properties are added: a RGBSelector, an OptionSelector, an ExtendedLevelSelector and a Switch.

 With the ExtendedLevelSelector a level can be selected by the app user.
 This is reported in the respective method of the remote events implementation.